 As peoples from foreign lands continued to stream into the country, officials felt the strain of the large influx of newcomers and the U.S. government set about stemming the tide with laws restricting those allowed to stay.
 Many of these restrictions had more to do with health concerns and preventing a drain on American resources.
 Still others served to limit certain "less desirable" populations from overwhelming the status quo.
+The Immigrant Restriction Act of 1924 set a limited quota on these nationalities and substantiated this bias.
 Head taxes were levied for every non-U.S. native, from fifty cents in 1882 to four dollars in 1907 and eight dollars in 1917.
 Laws also forbade certain undesirables: convicts, lunatics, "idiots," and-later, as laws became even more restrictive- anarchists, polygamists, epileptics, the feebleminded, and those with tuberculosis.
-A literacy test was added in 1917, and a quota system implemented in the 1920s.
+A literacy test was added in 1917.